activeloopai/deeplake/docs/contributor_license_agreement.md

 ---

 # Signing the CLA
-Visit [http://bit.ly/activeloop_cla](http://bit.ly/activeloop_cla) and to fill in a few additional details such as your name and email address.
+Upon submitting a pull request, you will be prompted to sign in the CLA we will ask you to provide your Name, Email-address and your Github profile to sign-in.
 We will only use this information for CLA tracking; none of your submitted information will be used for marketing purposes.

 You only have to sign the CLA once.
 Once you've signed the CLA, future contributions to any Activeloop project will not require you to sign again.